Trump's family tells GOP to "have some backbone" | WSGW 790 AM & 100.5 FM

 “Had they voted in person you would be in the same position we are right now,” he continued.
 “It’s just very disappointing and shocking at times to hear the president say the things that he said.”

-Former Pennsylvania Governor Tom Ridge, a Republican, tweeted that Mr. Trump’s comments “shameful.”
+Former Pennsylvania Governor Tom Ridge, also a Republican, tweeted that Mr. Trump’s comments “shameful.”

 “With his remarks from the White House tonight, the President disrespected every single American who figured out a way to safely vote amid a pandemic that has taken 235,000 lives,” Ridge wrote.
 Not to mention those who are dutifully counting that vote.”

-There were a handful of Republicans who unabashedly supported Trump’s claims, including projected Alabama senate winner Tommy Tuberville.
+There were a handful of Republicans who unabashedly supported Trump’s claims, including projected Alabama U.S. Senate winner Tommy Tuberville.

 Mr. Trump has failed to produce any evidence of his claims of election fraud.